dirtsimple/imposer/README.md

 If there are no pending tasks that produce `@wp-posts`, then this code sample works the same as the preceding one, because there is no possible way for the missing page to get imported later, and therefore the specification is erroneous.

-However, if there *are* unfinished tasks the produce `@wp-posts`, then there's still a chance for the missing page to be imported.
+However, if there *are* unfinished tasks that produce `@wp-posts`, then there's still a chance for the missing page to be imported.
 So the current task step is **aborted with an exception**, and will be tried again later, after those other tasks have had a chance to run.
 If necessary, the step will be retried multiple times until all `@wp-posts`-producing tasks have run to completion, or until the step finds all the references it has been waiting for.

 The first parameter to `blockOn()` is a *resource name*.
 (By convention, resource names begin with `@`, and this may be enforced in future.)
 You can define what resources a task creates by using the `produces()` method, e.g.: